How to Open a Successful Nail Salon: A Step-by-Step Guide

 E-commerce websites like Mercari are a good place for this.
 All equipment that comes into contact with the skin surrounding the nails should be brand new.
 Here's what you need to pay attention to:

-• Nail Polish — Make sure to keep a vast selection of nail polishes, gels, and acrylic nails.
-Having them on display can help you stay organized and offer available options to your patrons.
-Your collection of polishes, gels, powders, and protective coats should consist of the products you yourself have personally tested and would use as a customer.
-This also includes nail removers.
-Start with companies that offer wholesale pricing on gel polishes.
+• Nail Polish — Make sure to keep a vast selection of nail polish types and colors (i.e. gel polishes, acrylics, dip, etc.).
+Having them on display can help demonstrate the available options to your patrons.
+The products you offer should consist of the products should be personally tested.
+Pick the best gel polishes for your shop so that your customers are satisfied and wanting to return in the future.
+Start with brands that offer wholesale pricing on gel polishes.

 • Brushes — Next to polishes and gels, your brushes are the ultimate tool of nail art, so make sure to keep a steady stock of brushes you need.
 These have to be sanitized after each use.